Dixie Belle On The Farm Transfer

 STEP 3: Build the Frame

-Once I had the On The Farm transfer applied along with my vinyl logo, I built the frame for the sign.
-You can see my tutorial for building signs HERE along with how I design, cut and apply vinyl transfers using my Silhouette Cameo.
-This is the permanent vinyl I used.
+For additional tutorials, you can see my tutorial for building signs HERE along with how I design, cut and apply vinyl transfers using my Silhouette Cameo.

 When the frame was done, I came back and added some embellishments to hide my mistakes/errors.
 Using a hot glue gun, I added a wreath to the barn, greenery for the pine trees and wooden sticks for a fence.
-Which, in all reality matches the farm where my daughter rides … so … hopefully those additions didn’t really seem like they are covering errors! haha
+Which, in all reality matches the farm where my daughter rides … so … hopefully those additions didn’t really seem like they are covering errors!
+I also cut permanent vinyl for the farm name using my Silhouette Cameo.

 Dixie Belle Belles and Whistles On The Farm Transfer on a wooden sign | Gathered In The Kitchen